2014 New Year Honours

 The New Year Honours 2014 were appointments by some of the 16 Commonwealth realms to various orders and honours to recognise and reward good works by citizens of those countries.
 The New Year Honours are awarded as part of the New Year celebrations at the start of January.

-The New Year Honours were announced on 31 December 2013 in the United Kingdom of Great Britain and Northern Ireland.
+New Year Honours were announced on 31 December 2013 in the United Kingdom of Great Britain and Northern Ireland.
 These New Year Honours 2014 were the first New Year Honours in which more women than men were chosen for the Honours.

 The recipients of honours are displayed as they were styled before their new honour and arranged by the country (in order of precedence) whose ministers advised The Queen on the appointments, then by honour with grades i.e. Knight/Dame Grand Cross, Knight/Dame Commander etc. and then divisions i.e. Civil, Diplomatic and Military as appropriate.

 United Kingdom

 Below are the individuals appointed by Elizabeth II in her right as Queen of the United Kingdom with honours within her own gift and with the advice of the Government for other honours.